HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter.md

 is a free and powerful vector editing package, and integrates well with Visicut.
 It can be downloaded from [the Inkscape release page](https://inkscape.org/release).

-## Operating the laser cutter

 ### Visicut

 Visicut is the software that converts vector files into the code that drives the laser cutter.
-You can download Visicut from [https://download.visicut.org/archive](https://download.visicut.org/archive).
+You can download Visicut from [https://download.visicut.org/](https://download.visicut.org/).
-We recommend version 1.8-103, which is known to work with our laser cutter.
-Later versions may not be able to send data to the laser cutter correctly.
-This may be fixed with a firmware upgrade to the laser cutter in the future.

-Some versions of VisiCut also had issues on OSX; this is believed to be fixed, but if you see problems with it only redrawing when you resize the window, see [this issue on GitHub](https://github.com/t-oster/VisiCut/issues/171).

 On first run, Visicut will ask if you want to download settings.
 You do, just select **Manchester, UK: Hackspace** from the list and Visicut will